 Leaves: The needles are 3 to 5 inches long, bluish green on top and whitish under and are unique for Minnesota conifers in that they grow in bundles (fascicles) of 5.
 They are pointed, soft and very flexible, as are the younger branches.
 New growth needles may be much shorter and appressed to the twig.
-Needles last for only 2 years before turning brown and falling off.
+Needles last for only 2 years before turning brown and falling off, usually in late Autumn.

 Flowers: The tree is monoecious, that is, male and female flowers are separate.
 Male flowers are yellow in cylindrical clusters, up to 2 inches long, near the ends of branches behind the new growth.
 The female flowers are located there also but are light green, tinged with red and in smaller size clusters in the top part of the tree.

 Seed: The cones are cylindrical, 4 to 6 inches long on average (and some may be much longer), one inch thick, on stalks up to one inch long, with thin and very gummy scales that lack prickles.
 Each scale can have two reddish-brown winged seeds.
 Each cone matures in its second growing season, taking 13 months for fertilization, and seeds disperse by wind.
 Cones usually drop after seed dispersion.
 Trees begin to produce cones when 5 and 10 years of age.

 Habitat: White pine has a shallow spreading root system, without a taproot.
 It will grow in a variety of soils but prefers loamy well drained soils in full sun and will do best if not too dry.
 It is long-lived and can be the dominant tree in certain areas.
 Trees are damaged by the white pine weevil, the pine cone beetle and by white pine blister rust whose alternate plant host is the Ribes genus (see notes below).
-White pine grows in a variety of soils but does best if not too dry.
 Spring growth begins when the terminal bud becomes what is called a "candle".
 This is a new shoot and at this stage it is extremely brittle.
 If the candle on the "leader" at the top of the tree is broken off, then the main trunk will no longer grow from that point and an auxiliary branch will attempt to become the new leader.
 When successful, the new leader will become the main trunk.
 When you see a pine with the trunk making an offset near the top, that is a sure sign that the original shoot was damaged.
 Sometimes several branches will compete to become the leader and occasionally you may see a pine with has several leaders from this process.
 When the terminal candle is finished growing for the year, it will have developed a terminal cluster of buds that will become the next whorl of branches the following year.
 The more buds, the better the tree was in storing energy this season.

 Names: The genus Pinus is the Latin name for the pine tree.
 The species strobus is applied to an entire subgroup of pines whose cone scales lack sealing bands and the scales have a small projection at the tip.
 White Pine is the type tree of this subgroup.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.